keploy/keploy/README.md

 # Mattermost Docker
+The official Docker deployment solution for Mattermost.

+## Install & Usage

+Refer to the [Mattermost Docker deployment guide](https://docs.mattermost.com/install/install-docker.html) for instructions on how to install and use this Docker image.

-## Deploying
+## Contribute

-Follow the steps in [our guide](https://docs.mattermost.com/guides/deployment.html) to deploy Mattermost on Docker.
+PRs are welcome, refer to our [contributing guide](https://developers.mattermost.com/contribute/getting-started/) for an overview of the Mattermost contribution process.

 ## Upgrading from `mattermost-docker`

 This repository replaces the [deprecated mattermost-docker repository](https://github.com/mattermost/mattermost-docker>).
 For an in-depth guide to upgrading, please refer to [this document](https://github.com/mattermost/docker/blob/main/scripts/UPGRADE.md).
-For additional help with upgrading, please contact us on [this issue](https://github.com/mattermost/mattermost-docker/issues/489>).